Ferlix/BeerExpert/README.rst

  1. Open the SDK manager in Android Studio
  2. Go to the SDK tools section
  3. Check the boxes next to NDK, LLDB and C-make and apply the changes clicking OK
- 4. Import the project and link C module with Gradle in the project explorer pane
+ 4. Import the project and link the C module (the folder ClipsAndroid) with Gradle in the project explorer pane
  5. Go to the *jni* folder and bind the Android.mk
  6. Run